Škoda Auto: Growth strategy

-In 2012, Škoda, introduced an emission-free (on the street) fleet of Octavia Green E Line e-cars on Czech roads to be used by external partners.
+In 2012, Škoda introduced an emission-free (on the street) fleet of Octavia Green E Line e-cars on Czech roads to be used by external partners.
 Since internal tests on the fleet in late 2011, the e-fleet had driven more than 250,000 km.
 During the same year, Škoda celebrated several milestones, including 14 million Škoda cars being produced since 1905 (January), three million Fabias (May), 500,000 Superbs at the Kvasiny plant (June), and 5 years of Škoda operations in China.

 Massive rejuvenation of the model range was a major tune for 2013 at Škoda: The Czech car maker launched the third-generation Octavia Combi and Octavia RS (both liftback and estate), as well as facelifted Superb and Superb Combi.
 They were accompanied by brand new members of the Rapid family as the Rapid Spaceback, the first Škoda hatchback car in the compact segment, and the Chinese version of the Rapid.
 The Yeti also faced significant changes.
-With the facelift, two design variants of Škoda's compact SUV are now available, the city-likeoriented Yeti and rugged Yeti Outdoor.
+With the facelift, two design variants of Škoda's compact SUV are now available, the city-oriented Yeti and rugged Yeti Outdoor.
 Chinese customers were also given a Yeti with an extended wheelbase.

 In 2015, Volkswagen admitted that it had installed pollution-cheating software in many of its cars to fool regulators that its cars met emissions standards, when in fact they polluted at much higher levels than government standards.
-About 1.2 million Škoda cars worldwide were fitted with this emissions-cheating device. Škoda stated that Volkswagen would recall and cover refitting costs for all of the cars affected by the scandal.
+About 1.2 million Škoda cars worldwide were fitted with this emissions-cheating device. Škoda said that Volkswagen would recall and cover refitting costs for all of the cars affected by the scandal.
 In 2015, Škoda was voted the most reliable car brand in the UK.
 A corporate strategy was launched in 2015 to produce a range of all-electric cars from 2019.